 For example, given an increase in the monthly total cost PEPM vs. the projected monthly average, leadership easily can assess if the driver is increasing medical or pharmaceutical claims based on their PEPM values.
 If the increase is in medical claims, a quick analysis should identify the top three costs based on PEPM.
 Depending up on the outcome of this quick analysis, a company can determine the course of action to address the rising costs.

 One area of increasing cost, but easily monitored via the PEPM, is pharmaceutical claims.
 In addition to understanding the year-over-year costs, there are many national benchmarks for pharmaceutical PEPMs, which brokers or advisors can provide.
 A number of innovative and well-established cost containment programs exist to effect change, and the vast majority of today’s programs focus on how and where to source the prescription.

 These international sourcing and/or patient assistance programs can drive savings from a moderate 10% to an astounding 100% subsidy.
 The awareness generated by PEPM monitoring can lead to specific tactics to lower costs.

 The complex nature of the healthcare delivery system quickly can lead to dizzying levels of detail that are difficult to assimilate into a traditional business decision-making process, which is why understanding total cost PEPM is necessary and beneficial to navigating through today’s healthcare challenges.

-Will Hinshaw has dedicated over 25 years to leading organizations in numerous industries, including CAPTIV8, AMBA’s new funding strategy for members.
-For more information on pharmaceutical cost-containment strategies or to learn more about CAPTIV8, please contact Susan Denzio, [email protected].
+Will Hinshaw has dedicated over 25 years to leading organizations to profitable growth and superior service delivery in numerous industries over the years, including healthcare delivery, pharmaceutical, and mergers and acquisitions.
+For more information on the “Magic Number” or healthcare spend in general, please contact Susan Denzio, [email protected].